Hamster45105/SpotifyLikedToPlaylist/README.md

 `git clone https://github.com/TheCodingHamster/Spotify-Liked-Songs-Converter.git`

-2. Copy and rename `config.py.example` to `config.py`
+2. Copy and rename `config_example.json` to `config.json`

 3. Update values in file

-client_ID - Spotify API Client ID
+CLIENT_ID - Spotify API Client ID

-client_SECRET - Spotify API Client Secret
+CLIENT_SECRET - Spotify API Client Secret

-redirect_url - Should be the same as what is in the Spotify developer dashboard
+REDIRECT_URL - Should be the same as what is in the Spotify developer dashboard

-new_playlist_url - Playlist to convert liked songs into
+NEW_PLAYLIST_URL - Playlist to convert liked songs into

-sleep_interval - Interval for running program (seconds)
+SLEEP_INTERVAL - Interval for running program (seconds)

-4. Install `spotipy`
+4. Install PIP requirements

-`pip install spotipy`
+`pip install -r requirements.txt`

 5. Run file!